istlab/Alitheia-Core/README-CONFIGURE.txt

 *** Runtime configuration
 ***

-The "make run" target launches a local Alitheia system.
-You may optionally add an argument CONFIG= to the command line specifying options to pass to the JVM.
+The 'make run' target launches a local Alitheia system.
+You may optionally add an argument JAVA_ARGS= to the command line specifying options to pass to the JVM.
 Typical use would be something like this:

-	make run CONFIG="-Dlog4j.configuration=file:///tmp/l4j.config"
+	make run JAVA_ARGS=-Xmx4096M

 The following system properties are (at the very least) used:

-[ No system properties are used at this time. ]
+log4j.configuration
+	Set this to the URL of a log4j configuration file.
+The default is the log4j configuration file in equinox/configuration, which logs everything to a file and errors to the console.

 ***
 *** Runtime configuration of OSGi